RationAI/xopat/src/EVENTS.md

    removing the annotation and getting the coordinates of the selected area
  - thoroughly test any user interaction with annotations plugin, rely on events

+### Event API extension
+Available is ``VIEWER.tools.raiseAwaitEvent(context, ...)`` that works the same as `context.raiseEvent()` except that it waits for asynchronous calls to finish.
+Async functions are not awaited for by default.

+Use ``preventDefault`` flag and check for its existence in the event handler to support aborting certain events.

 ## Event List
 Events have their name (for which you register) and when invoked, a parameter is passed to the handler function that might contain a lot of useful data.